Ranked & tested

 - Do I need a separate Ethernet adapter if I already have a USB-C hub?

 - Only if your hub doesn't have a built-in Ethernet port.
 The Baseus 6-in-1 hub in our USB hub guide includes Ethernet; the UGREEN 7-in-1 does not.
-If your current hub is missing an Ethernet port, a $18 adapter is cheaper than replacing the hub.
+If your current hub is missing an Ethernet port, an inexpensive adapter is cheaper than replacing the hub.

 Related guides